 If you are trying to figure out how to wash and how to clean a mattress, then this guide will teach you about mattress cleaners, stain removers, and how to clean urine from mattresses.Jump to Recipe

 The Ultimate Guide on How to Clean a Mattress

-First, think about how much time each day you spend on your mattress.
+First, think about how much time you spend on your mattress each day.
 Then, think about the last time you cleaned your mattress.
 A little scary, right?

-This post will show you how to clean a mattress, what mattress cleaner to use, how to clean stains, and even how to get blood stains and pee stains out of mattresses.
+This post will show you how to clean a mattress, what mattress cleaner to use, how to clean stains, and even how to get blood stains and pee stains out of mattresses and beds.

-The good news is, it is relatively easy and inexpensive to wash a mattress and clean mattress stains.
+The good news is that it is relatively easy and inexpensive to wash a mattress and clean mattress stains.

 There are more solutions rather than just flipping the mattress.